thomaafl/csharp-api-auth/README.md

 # C# Jwt Authentication Repo

-A repository to demonstrate how you might add Jwt authentication to a
+A repository to demonstrate how you might add Jwt authentication to a Webapi

 ## Before running

-- You need to create a couple of files:
+- You need to examine the DatabaseContext.cs class and choose your database.
+For convenience the project has the EntityFramework InMemoryDatabase configured or you could choose the PostGres option
+  ensuring you update your credentials in the appsettings.json / appsettings.Development.json.
+-
+## Creating the config files
 ```
 touch appsettings.json
 touch appsettings.Development.json